quantum-kite/kite/docs/documentation/disorder.md

-[`#!python kite.StructuralDisorder`][structural_disorder] class adds the possibility of selecting between two different short-range disorder types, i.e. vacancy defects, randomly distributed with a certain concentration over lattice sites on a selected sublattice, and a more generic multi-orbital disorder which may combine of on-site and hopping terms (also distributed with a certain concentration).
+[`#!python kite.StructuralDisorder`][structural_disorder] class adds the possibility of selecting between two different short-range disorder types, i.e. vacancy defects, randomly distributed with a certain concentration over lattice sites on a selected sublattice, and a more generic multi-orbital disorder which may combine of on-site and hopping terms (also randomly distributed with a certain concentration).

 ### Example 1: Vacancy defects